angeliah/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that prints hello user, where user is the current Linux user
+Script that adds /action to the PATH. /action